 One of the everyday challenges of expat life in Belgium can be knowing where to pick up those essentials.
 Whether you’re looking for a football or a frying pan, getting your head around a brand new retail landscape can be a learning curve.
-If you’re looking for groceries, check out our Guide to Belgian supermarkets and grocery stores.
-For everything else, this complete expat guide to shopping in Belgium covers the following:
+If you’re looking for groceries, check out our guide to Belgian supermarkets and grocery stores.
+For everything else, this complete expat guide to household shopping in Belgium covers the following:

-Introduction to shopping in Belgium
+An overview of household shopping in Belgium

-Like in many European countries, shopping in Belgian towns and cities traditionally centered around the main thoroughfares and market squares.
+Like in many European countries, shopping for your household in Belgian towns and cities traditionally centered around the main thoroughfares and market squares.
 Here, shops and cafés opened to support the growing needs of the population.
 Today, these areas are still the main shopping areas across Belgium and are served by good public transport links and cycling infrastructure.
 You’ll find many of the larger retailers (furniture, electronics, and DIY goods) in out-of-town locations, but these are still easily accessible for many.

 For a relatively small country, modern Belgium definitely punches above its weight when it comes to shopping.
-From Brussel’s famously ornate shopping arcades to the world-famous Diamond District in Antwerp, there are surprises around every corner.
-To whet your appetite, our ultimate shopping guide for Belgium tells you everything you need to know if you want to shop until you drop in Brussels, Antwerp, Ghent, or Liege.
+From Brussels‘ famously ornate shopping arcades to the world-famous Diamond District in Antwerp, there are surprises around every corner.
+To whet your appetite, our ultimate shopping guide for Belgium tells you everything you need to know if you want to shop until you drop in Brussels, Antwerp, Ghent, or Liège.

 Shops in Belgium will generally open at either 09:00 or 10:00 in the morning.
 They will then close around 18:00 or 18:30 in the evening, although in larger cities you’ll likely find that they stay open later.
 Most shops will be closed on Sundays; this includes larger retailers you may expect to be open.
 However, as you’ll soon discover, store opening times in Belgium can be confusing, so it’s often best to check ahead to avoid disappointment.